HolaMundoDev/eris/README.md

-# welcome to the discord-bot of the Hola mundo Server
+# Welcome to the discord-bot of the Hola mundo Server

 ## For help in this bot